JaniL/pk-extraction/README.md

 ## Usage

-If you've installed this globally (npm install -g pk-extraction), just run `pk-extraction`.
+The program takes as arguments names of cities and the corresponding filenames into which the station data should be added.
+For example:

+    pk-extraction Helsinki=/path/to/helsinki.txt Vantaa=/path/to/vantaa.txt

-Otherwise run `node ./src/pk-extraction.js`.
-The data is retrieved from the REST API using the [palvelukartta package](https://github.com/JaniL/palvelukartta).
+The data is retrieved from the REST API using the [palvelukartta module](https://github.com/JaniL/palvelukartta).

 Each line in stdout will be a placename and its coordinates (lon,lat) separated by a pipe.